 The Site Reliability Engineering culture emphasizes change, automation, and questioning of the dogmatic processes that many hold dear.

 In the past, teams have felt the need to hide failures.
 After all, their next bonus or compensation bump could rely on showing more successes than failures.
 Unfortunately, this cultural stigma has resulted in a fear of showing weakness or exposing failure.

-However, in an SRE culture, we encourage each other to learn from our failures.
+However, in an Site Reliability Engineering culture, we encourage each other to learn from our failures.
 We share our failures publicly and with transparency.
 The following practices help build that learning culture:

 - Hold blameless postmortems: Dissect incidents and outages as a team to find what automation and processes can prevent or fix the issue in the future.
 Attack the problem, not the person.

 - Share postmortems with other teams: Review them and make them visible to all so everyone can learn.